 Walk c382 Baugh Fell from Rawthey Bridge

-This 11¼ mile, Grade 6 (Hard), easy-to-follow, hand-crafted walk, complete with GPS Waypoints, starts at Rawthey Bridge & will take about 5½ hrs to complete.
+This 11¼ mile, Grade 6 (Hard), easy-to-follow, hand-crafted walk, complete with GPS Waypoints, starts at Rawthey Bridge & will take you about 5½ hrs to complete.

 Download Walk PDF Icon